 Rachel is currently licensed to practice in both the state and federal courts of Missouri and the federal court in Kansas.

-Upon graduation Rachel was appointed Director of Security and Risk Management for Clarkson Regional Health Center, now called The Nebraska Medical Center.
-The job focused on reducing risk and liability for the hospital, patients and staff.
+Upon graduation, Rachel was appointed Director of Security and Risk Management for Clarkson Regional Health Center, now called The Nebraska Medical Center.
+The job focused on reducing risk and liability for the hospital, patients, and staff.
 Rachel knows the experience of being laid off because this was the necessary step for Clarkson to make in order to merge with another corporation.
-Rachel did not see this as failure or something to hold her back but rather to pack up and start a new adventure in Kansas City, Missouri.
+Rachel did not see this as a failure or something to hold her back but rather to pack up and start a new adventure in Kansas City, Missouri.

 Rachel utilized her background in computers and teaching to be one of the leading regional resources regarding Acrobat and Electronic Case Filing.
 Rachel is a nationally known speaker for National Association of Consumer Bankruptcy Attorneys, locally for the UMKC CLE Department, Penn Valley Community College and Kansas City Regional Association of Realtors.

-2001 began working with the United Auto Workers in Claycomo, Missouri.
+2001 she began working with the United Auto Workers in Claycomo, Missouri.
 Rachel represented Union members from both Ford and General Motors in the Western District of Missouri Bankruptcy Court.
-At that time Rachel only handled the bankruptcy case load for the workers.
+At that time Rachel only handled the bankruptcy caseload for the workers.
 This provided a vast array of case scenarios that to this day allows her to continue to pull from the knowledge she gained during that experience.
 Where ever the client was located the Union ensured that they had representation, including but limited to being incarcerated in Leavenworth Federal Prison.
-Where ever that client was located Rachel made sure that they received the best level of bankruptcy representation she could provide.
+Where ever that client was located Rachel made sure they received the best level of bankruptcy representation she could provide.

 Rachel Lynn Foley